Do you have work that needs to get done but you don’t have the staff to do it?

 Do you have a project that you need help with on a short term basis?

-If so, then perhaps a post-secondary student could help you with your current talent challenges and enable you to be more productive, as well as provide you with a source for innovative ideas!
+If so, then perhaps a post-secondary student could help with your current talent challenges, enable more productivity and provide you with a source for innovative ideas!